Transfer-Entropy-Regularized Markov Decision Processes: Introduction

-To address these computational challenges, the goal of this paper is to propose an efficient iterative algorithm to find a stationary point (a locally optimal solution candidate) of the given TERMDP.
-As the first technical contribution, we derive a necessary optimality condition expressed as a set of nonlinear equations involving a finite number of variables.
-This result recovers, and partly strengthens, results obtained in prior work\cite{charalambous2014optimization}.
-As the second contribution, we propose a forward-backward iterative algorithm that can be viewed as a generalization of the Arimoto-Blahut algorithm \cite{blahut1972computation,arimoto1972algorithm} to solve the optimality condition numerically.
-Observing that the proposed algorithm belongs to the class of block coordinate descent (BCD) algorithms, we show that the algorithm converges to a stationary point of the given TERMDP.
-The proposed algorithm is different from the transfer entropy \emph{maximization} algorithm considered in \cite{naiss2013extension}, since our algorithm is for transfer entropy \emph{minimization}.
+An equivalent problem formulation to TERMDP first appeared in \cite{charalambous2014optimization} and \cite{stavrou2015information}, where the problem was formulated in a general (Polish state space) setup.
+Linear-Quadratic-Gaussian (LQG) control with minimum directed information \cite{tanaka2015lqg} is a version of TERMDP specialized to the LQG regime.
+While the problem in the LQG setup was shown to be tractable by semidefinite programming \cite{tanaka2015lqg}, algorithmic aspects of TERMDP beyond the LQG regime have not been thoroughly studied.
+Therefore, the primary goal of this paper is to provide an efficient computational algorithm to find a stationary point (an optimal solution candidate) of the given TERMDP.
+The contributions of this paper are as follows: \begin{itemize} \item We derive a necessary optimality condition expressed as a set of nonlinear equations involving a finite number of variables.
+This result recovers, and partly strengthens, results obtained in prior work\cite{charalambous2014optimization}. \item We propose a forward-backward iterative algorithm that can be viewed as a generalization of the Arimoto-Blahut algorithm \cite{blahut1972computation,arimoto1972algorithm} to solve the optimality condition numerically. \end{itemize} The proposed algorithm is the first application of the the Arimoto-Blahut algorithm for transfer entropy \emph{minimization}.
+Our algorithm should be compared with the generalized Arimoto-Blahut algorithm for transfer entropy \emph{maximization} proposed in \cite{naiss2013extension}.
 The algorithm in \cite{naiss2013extension} can be viewed as a generalization of the Arimoto-Blahut ``capacity algorithm'' in \cite{blahut1972computation}, while our proposed algorithm can be viewed as a generalization of the Arimoto-Blahut ``rate-distortion algorithm'' in \cite{blahut1972computation}.
+Unfortunately, we discover that the proposed algorithm may not converge to the global minimum due to the non-convex nature of TERMDP.
+This result is somewhat surprising as the global convergence of the original Arimoto-Blahut rate-distortion algorithm, which is a special case of our algorithm, is well-known.
+Nevertheless, observing that the proposed algorithm belongs to the class of block coordinate descent (BCD) algorithms, we show that every limit point generated by the algorithm is guaranteed to be a stationary point of the given TERMDP. }